 “There is such a passion in these workers, and it makes a big impact,” Mills says.
 “These kids haven’t had great adults in their life, so it’s amazing to see how connected these kids become to the staff.”

-When it is released in 2016, Mills hopes the film will help people take notice of how compassion and proper guidance work wonders with incarcerated youth.
+When her film is released in 2016, Mills hopes it will help people take notice of how compassion and proper guidance work wonders with incarcerated youth.
 These personal transformation stories certainly make lasting impressions.